jgurakuqi/ar-cube-projection/README.md

 python augmented_reality.py
 ```

+If the file containing the 2D-3D coordinates used by the main program doesn't exist, the main will automatically invoke the *marker_identification_and_tracking* function
+from the *detection_and_tracking.py* script to produce such CSV file.
+The 2 python scripts hardcode the input videos' format as mp4.

 # Contributing

 This project allows to extract from a video the pose of an object given a set of object points, their corresponding image projections, as well as the camera intrinsic
 matrix and the distortion coefficients, and to project the chosen 3D-world points representing a cube over the said input video.
-This project could be improved to be generalized to different shapes instead of a single cube.
+This project could be generalized to allow the use of different shapes and video formats.

 ```bash
 git clone https://github.com/jgurakuqi/ar_cube_projection
 ```

+As for the 3D-2D coordinates, that is a problem-specific task, which requires some analysis, determining which points to extract and how to do it in the most appropriate way.

 # License